Russification of Ukraine: Peter I and his successors

+The increasing limitation of Ukrainian autonomy following the Battle of Poltava in 1709 constributed to the process of Russification.

 In 1720 Tsar Peter I of Russia issued a decree in which he ordered the expurgation of all Little Russian (Ukrainian) linguistic elements in theological literature printed in Little Russian typographical establishments.

+In 1734 Empress Anna Ioannovna issued a secret instruction to the Governing Council of the Hetman Office led by Prince Shakhovskoy, ordering him to introduce a policy of assimilation between Ukrainians and Russians through promotion of mixed marriages.

-Catherine II
+Catherine the Great

-Integration of the Cossack Hetmanate
+Status of the Cossack Hetmanate

 Among those who helped Catherine II ascend to the Russian throne through a coup was Kirill Razumovsky, the president of the Imperial Academy of Sciences and Hetman of the autonomous Cossack state, the Hetmanate.
 The Hetman's plans for Cossack Ukraine were extensive and included strengthening its autonomy and institutions; many in the Hetmanate were hopeful for Catherine's rule, but would soon realise her policy towards them.